The most comprehensive guide to Federal, State, Provincial and Local campgrounds

 This site provides what we believe to be the most comprehensive and geograpically accurate public US campground and Canada campground locator available.
 Includes all National Park, National Forest, State Park and Provincial campgrounds, all BLM, TVA and Army engineers and military-only campgrounds, all regional, county, city and utility-owned campgrounds.

-We include only public, car-accessible family campgrounds with 4 or more campsites. (no backpack-in, boat-in, horse camps or group-only camps).
+WE DONT HAVE THE MOST CAMPGROUNDS because we include only car-accessible, family campgrounds with toilets/tables and 4 or more campsites - whose existence and location we can verify.
+We want to be sure you find an actual family campground when you drive there. (no backpack-in, boat-in, horse camps or group-only camps).
 We tell you if you need to take a ferry or if a short walk to the sites is required.
 We do not include privately owned campgrounds.
 Read our FAQs to learn more about the data, accuracy, usage and precautions.

-FOR YOUR MOBILE DEVICE - Click for info about use on Apple, Android and other mobile devices.
+FOR YOUR MOBILE DEVICE - Click for a "web app" for Apple, Android and other phones and tablets.

 Map Usage: To re-position map, drag or put 2 letter State abbreviation in "find" box on map.